github/maintainermonth/content/events/2024-05-10-openuk-research.md

 ---
-title: 'OpenUK Research and Reporting Show and Tel'
+title: 'OpenUK Research and Reporting Show and Tell'
-metaTitle: 'OpenUK Research and Reporting Show and Tel'
+metaTitle: 'OpenUK Research and Reporting Show and Tell'
 metaDesc: 'Opportunity to see the best of global research and reporting in open source software.'
 date: '05/10'
 type: 'conference'